appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/installation.md

 To use Sonatype Nexus as your proxy registry, you should follow the below steps.

 - Create a new repository in Nexus with the type of `docker (proxy)`.
-- Set the `Registry Name` name and `port` as your wish.
+- Set the `Registry Name` name and `port` as you wish.
 - Set the `Remote Storage` as `https://europe-west1-docker.pkg.dev`.
-- For the authentication section, should you should set `Username` as `_json_key` and `Password` as the content of the `cred.json` file.
+- For the authentication section, you should set `Username` as `_json_key` and `Password` as the content of the `cred.json` file.
-- For ssl, the recommended way is to use reverse proxy.
+- For SSL, the recommended way is to use a reverse proxy in front of Nexus.
-- After you created the repository, you should add the below section to the `global.yaml` file with your `nexus repository url`, `nexus username` and `nexus password`.
-If you can access your nexus repository without authentication, you can leave the `username` and `password` fields empty and set `requiredLogin` to `false`.
+- After you created the repository, you should add the below section to the `global.yaml` file with your Nexus `repository url`, `username` and `password`.
+- If you can access your Nexus repository without authentication, you should leave the `username` and `password` fields empty and set `requiredLogin` to `false`.

 ```yaml
 image: